Novel by R.M. Dolin

 Chapter 2: Alternate Reality – Kyle assumes last night was a one-and-done affair but suddenly Murray, Isabelle’s puppy, is plopping down in his lap like he owns Kyle’s park bench.
 Without realizing it, Isabelle’s openness concerning her failed marriage and why she’s hiding from her Ex, has Kyle talking about his first marriage to Maggie and its painful ending.
 Kyle also mentions Nadia, the woman he’s loved for over twenty years.

-Chapter 3: How Are You Happy – Kyle retells his Nadia story, only this time in more depth.
-Isabelle is upset by Kyle pressuring her to define happiness, it results in their first conflict conversation.
+Chapter 3: How Are You Happy – Kyle provides additional pieces of his Nadia story, each layer in more depth.
+Isabelle gets upset when Kyle pressures her to define happiness, it results in their first conflict conversation.

-Chapter 4: Everybody’s Barcelona – Isabelle talks about Sergio, the aspiring chef she met while in college who believes everybody has a Barcelona; a place they can escape to where love is possible.
-Kyle and Isabelle debate whether such a place can exist.
+Chapter 4: Everybody’s Barcelona – Isabelle talks about Paolo, the aspiring chef she met while in college who believes everybody has a Barcelona; a place they can escape to where love is possible and dreams come true.
+Kyle and Isabelle debate whether such a place can exist in the real world.

 Chapter 5: Sounds of Silence – Kyle reveals another layer of his Nadia story, detailing a painful episode after Nadia moves in with him but then one night, leaves without any explanation.
 Isabelle talks about her relationship with Henry, a man she’s recently started seeing who is not as engaged in their relationship as she needs.

-Chapter 6: Damaged Goods – Isabelle painfully recalls how nearing graduation forces her to evaluate her future and regretfully deciding she and Sergio are not meant to last long term.
+Chapter 6: Damaged Goods – Isabelle painfully recalls how nearing graduation and faced with moving out to the real world it forces her to evaluate her future and regretfully, she decides her relationship with Paolo is not meant to last long term.
 Kyle attempts to explain why he rode his bicycle once from Barcelona, Spain to Milan, Italy.

 Chapter 7: The Ghosts Within – Kyle’s been running from unresolved emotions for years and while cycling in the mountains of Milan they confront him.
 Isabelle talks about her great grandma and the family secret no one talks about.
 Kyle offers an equally plausible scenario with far more honorable outcomes.